 Include sensory experiences

-Some sensory experiences that may be enjoyed are:
+Enjoyable sensory experiences are:

-- Hand, neck and foot massage
+- hand, neck and foot massages

-- Using fragrant essential oils
+- using fragrant essential oils

 Consistency is important